s2t2/tweet-analysis-2021/NOTES.md

     error_type
     ,error_code
-    ,case when error_message like "%401%" THEN "Unauthorized" when error_message like "%503%" THEN "Service Unavailable" else error_message
+    ,case when error_message like "%401%" THEN "Unauthorized" when error_message like "%500%" THEN "Internal Server Error" when error_message like "%503%" THEN "Service Unavailable" else error_message
     end error_message